Braided skew monoidal categories: Braided cowarpings and bialgebras

 are split equalizers in \cc and so are equalizers in $\cc^G$.
 The solid vertical $y$s commute with the rows by naturality of $y$ and commutativity of \eqref{eq:y.delta}, thus there is a unique induced invertible $c\colon A.B\to B.A$ making the left square commute.

-It follows from \eqref{eq:y.delta} that for cofree coalgebras $c\colon GX.GY\to GY.GX$ is just $y$.
+It follows from \eqref{eq:y.delta} that for cofree coalgebras $GX$ and $GY$, the map $c\colon GX.GY\to GY.GX$ is just $y$.
 The braid axioms will hold for all coalgebras if and only if they hold for cofree coalgebras.
 One of these holds by

 and the other is similar. \endproof

 Combining the above result with Proposition~\ref{prop:special} we obtain

 \begin{theorem} Let $G$ be a monoidal comonad on a monoidal category $\cc$ having the property of Remark~\ref{rmk:Igenerator}: \begin{itemize} \item for any two objects $X$ and $A$ the maps $x1\colon IA \to XA$, where $x\colon I\to X$, are jointly epimorphic. \end{itemize} Then there is a bijection between \begin{enumerate} \item braidings on $G$, \item braidings on the monoidal category $\cc^G$ of coalgebras, and \item braidings on the cowarped skew monoidal category $\cc[G]$. \end{enumerate} \end{theorem}